 The predominant average hourly wind direction in Vinton varies throughout the year.

 The wind is most often from the north for 3.5 months, from January 6 to April 21, with a peak percentage of 35% on March 7.
 The wind is most often from the south for 7.3 months, from April 21 to November 30, with a peak percentage of 41% on September 5.
 The wind is most often from the west for 1.2 months, from November 30 to January 6, with a peak percentage of 32% on January 1.

 To characterize how pleasant the weather is in Vinton throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Vinton for general outdoor tourist activities is from early June to mid September, with a peak score in the second week of August.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best time of year to visit Vinton for general outdoor tourist activities is from early June to early September, with a peak score in the first week of August.